Pruuva

 Comprehension verification

-• Generates adaptive questions drawn from the student's own submission to probe genuine understanding.
+• Generates adaptive questions drawn from the student's own submission to assess genuine understanding.

 • Measures whether the student can explain reasoning, connect concepts, and defend conclusions.